o3de/o3de.org/content/blog/posts/cmake-essentials-series-part-1.md

 ## Deliberation

 This might seem like mildly more work than opening Visual Studio and creating a project from there, but the massive advantage to this approach is you’ve now created a completely portable C++ program you can build from source on any operating system that supports CMake (most do!).
-You can easily share this with someone else to quickly build a demo application and even better, with only a few more commands it’s possible to start integrating third-party libraries (no more searching through include paths and linker settings in Visual Studio configuration windows).
+You can easily share this with someone else to quickly build a demo application and even better, with only a few more commands it’s possible to start integrating third-party libraries.
+(No more searching through include paths and linker settings in Visual Studio configuration windows.)

 ## Further Reading